Stop Relying On Referrals

 I do it because I made a commitment and want to keep my word and promise to those that grace me with their inbox.

-Their reward is knowing I show up each and every week with something new, valuable and interesting to share that will help them as sales managers, their team or the rural busines they work for.
+Their reward is knowing I show up each and every week with something new, valuable and interesting to share that will help them as rural sales managers, their team or the rural business they work for.

 My reward of continual commitment and consistency builds one of the most important assets I and you need in rural: trust.